coder/ghlabels/README.md

 It uses the same credentials as [hub](http://github.com/github/hub) to access github repositories.
 In fact, it uses the same library as hub so if you have multiple credentials with hub and expect to be able to select between them, ghlabels will offer the same prompts.
 If you do not have hub setup, it will prompt for the credentials the same way hub does.
+You will need to set `$GITHUB_HOST` before running a command for the first time if you are using a custom GitHub enterprise setup and have not used it already with hub.
+After that, ghlabels will prompt you to select between hosts.

 ## Install

 ```
-go get nhooyr.io/ghlabels
+go get -u nhooyr.io/ghlabels
 ```

 ## Usage